Toggle diff (533 lines)

 +@item @code{annoy-interval} (default: @code{300}) (type: integer)

-+Time in seconds between annoying users (via the @code{'annoyme} event)
++The time in seconds between annoying users (via the @code{'annoyme}

 +